alekseyzimin/EviAnn_release/README.md

  -e FILE    fasta file with assembled transcripts from related species, default: none -p FILE    fasta file with protein sequences from (preferrably multiple) related species, uniprot proteins are used of this file is not provided, default: none
  -m INT     max intron size, default: 250000
+ -s FILE    fasta file with UniProt-SwissProt proteins to use in functional annotation or if proteins from close relatives are not available.
+EviAnn uses a recent version of this protein database internally.
+To use the most up-to-date version, supply it with this switch.
+THe database is available at: https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_sprot.fasta.gz
  -l         liftover mode, optimizes internal parameters for annotation liftover; also useful when supplying proteins from a single species, default: not set
  -f         perform functional annotation, default: not set --debug    keep intermediate output files, default: not set